Best Free Sales Tools in 2026

 Best Free CRM: HubSpot CRM

-HubSpot CRM isn't just the best free CRM.
-It's a better CRM than most paid options at the $20-50/user/mo tier.
+HubSpot CRM is a better CRM than most paid options at the $20-50/user/mo tier, free tier included.
 The free version includes contact management (up to 1 million contacts), deal pipelines, email tracking, meeting scheduling, and live chat.
 Five users included.

 The limitations are real but manageable.
 You get one deal pipeline, limited automation (5 active workflows), and HubSpot branding on forms and emails.
 Reporting is basic.
 But for a team of 1-5 reps, these limits don't matter until you're generating enough revenue to justify the paid upgrade.